Living Sober Tips from Sunrise Sober Living in Coral Springs

 It’s all a process, with the aim of progress- not perfection!
 But being sober is still a new and different way of living for most people who are new to recovery, and one that you will need time, guidance, and patience to adjust to.
 As with any good plan, but especially with healthy sober living, you need a solid foundation.
 At Sunrise Sober Living, we know that “aftercare” is not just for post-rehab or addiction treatment.
 Continuing with aftercare programs or community meetings is an important component of maintaining healthy sober living and staying focused on recovery.

 In order to not feel overwhelmed by all the changes that come with a new life in recovery, many people find that living in a halfway house or within a sober living community like Sunrise Sober Living is extremely beneficial.
 Taking things day-by-day, hour-by-hour, or if necessary, minute by minute is crucial to your early success in recovery.
-There are quite a few other tips that the team of addiction counselors at Sunrise Sober Living have found helpful for new residents when they feel stressed or overwhelmed, or dealing with the pressures of living sober.
+There are quite a few other tips that the team at Sunrise Sober Living have found helpful for new residents when they feel stressed or overwhelmed, or dealing with the pressures of living sober.

 Tending to Your Physical Needs at Sunrise Sober Living